The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Methods

 \subsection{The \thesan simulations}

 \thesan is a suite of radiation-hydrodynamical simulations built with the explicit goal of bridging the gap between reionization and galaxy formation studies.
 It has been recently made publicly available at \url{www.thesan-project.com} \citep{Thesan_data} and is able to capture the observed galaxy \citep{Thesan_intro, Thesan_data, Thesan_sizes} and IGM properties \citep{Thesan_igm}.
 At the same time, it employs a combination of models calibrated at $z\lesssim 4$ in order to have a single free parameter, namely the escape fraction ($\fesc$) of ionizing radiation from the birth loci of stars\footnote{Notice that this is \textit{not} the `escape fraction' that enters in reionization models, which instead represents the escape from an \textit{entire galaxy/halo}.
-The latter can be self-consistently predicted by \thesan, as done in \citet{Thesan_fesc}.}, that we loosely calibrate requiring \thesan to follow a `late' reionization history completing at $z \lesssim 5.5$.
+The latter can be self-consistently predicted by \thesan (given its resolution and physical model), as done in \citet{Thesan_fesc}.}, that we loosely calibrate requiring \thesan to follow a `late' reionization history completing at $z \lesssim 5.5$.
 More specifically, \thesan employs the successful IllustrisTNG model for galaxy formation \citep{Weinberger2017, Pillepich2018b}, the cosmic dust model of \citet{McKinnon+16} and the \areport \citep{ArepoRT} radiation transport solver embedded in the \arepo code \citep{arepo,Arepo-public}.
-The cosmology employed in all \thesan simulations is the \citet{Planck2015cosmo} one.
-The \thesan suite includes a number of different simulations, all following a cubic region of the Universe with linear size $L_\mathrm{box} = 95.5 \, \mathrm{Mpc}$.
-The flagship run, \thesanone, has the highest resolution, sufficient to resolve atomic cooling haloes and therefore to capture the vast majority of the ionizing photons budget.
-This run is flanked by a range of simulations with different physical models.
-These have mass resolution decreased by a factor of $8$, and their $\fesc$ has been re-caibrated to account for the missing photons from the unresolved atomic cooling haloes (except \thesantwo, which is used for numerical convergence studies).
+This uses a moment method with M1 closure \citep{Levermore84} to solve the radiation-transport equations.
+This is known to produce a smoother-than-expected radiation field and to degrade in accuracy in the post-reionization universe, while yielding the expected results during the EoR \citep{Wu+2021}.
+Additionally, \thesan employs a reduced-speed-of-light approximation to ease the computational demands of fully-coupled radiation-hydrodynamics.
+This has been calibrated to ensure that the simulated reionization history is not affected by this numerical parameter.
+However, \citet{Cain+2024} recently showed that this might still affect the simulated \Lya forest, although additional investigation is required since these authors used a very different (spatially less accurate, directionally more precise) method to solve the radiation transport equations.